“Human beings need beautiful things; human beings long for beautiful music that is suited to divine worship.”

 Kwasniewski’s Mass settings, motets, hymns, carols, antiphons, and acclamations have received numerous performances from 1990 to the present.
 The Mass settings are Missa Spiritus Domini (1994), Missa Spe Salvi (1995, rev. 2012), Missa Brevis à 3 (1997), Missa Hereditas Mihi à 3 (2016), Missa Honorificentia Populi Nostri (2017), and Missa Rex in Æternum (2018).
 His Seven Mandatum Antiphons (2010) were dedicated to Arvo Pärt on the occasion of his 75th birthday; the maestro personally accepted the dedication.

 Full-length concerts of his music have been given by the Ecclesia Choir under Timothy Woods in June 2016 at St. John Cantius Catholic Church in Chicago, and by the Vittoria Ensemble under Rick Wheeler in April 2018 at three locations in the Denver area.
 The Scottish ensemble Cantiones Sacrae and the English ensemble Cantus Magnus have performed a number of Kwasniewski’s works.
+The latter ensemble recorded a CD, Divine Inspiration, featuring works by Kwasniewski and Nicholas Wilton.

 He has published numerous articles on music, especially on the recovery and renewal of sacred music in the contemporary Church.